-The Finale 3D Hobbyist version does not include the visual rack layout and addressing capabilities of the Pro version, but it does include powerful tools to count the number of racks required.
+The Finale 3D Hobbyist version may not include the visual layout of Pro, but it does include powerful tools to count the number of racks required.
 The Hobbyist tools allow you to create your own racks so the counts correctly reflect the numbers of tubes in your racks and any special configurations you might have of single-shot racks.
 Based on the counts, you can print reports listing the total racks required for the show, and the racks required per position.

-The process for generating rack counts is the same as the full rack layout process of the Pro version, except without doing any visual layout and without taking racks into consideration for addressing.
-So even if you have the Pro version of Finale 3D, if all you want is the rack counts you can follow the simplified process described here.
+The process for generating rack counts is the same as the full rack layout process of the Pro version, except without doing any visual layout.
+So even if you have the Pro version of Finale 3D, if all you want is rack counts you can follow the simplified process described here.

-You begin by creating or customizing racks by defining their numbers of tubes, the arrangement and angles of the tubes.
-From the set of racks you define, Finale 3D produces an initial rack layout with the minimal number of racks to accommodate the show you’ve designed.
-After that, you can print rack reports from the “File > Print > Reports” menu (in contrast the visual rack layout reports, which are in “File > Print > Diagrams”).
+All you need to do to add racks for the show is select the menu item, “Racks > Delete and re-add racks for show…” and choose the number of tubes per rack for the various sizes of effects, using what Finale 3D calls “Easy Racks.”
+Finale 3D will add the minimal number of racks to accommodate the show you’ve designed.
+After that, you can address the show and print rack reports from the “File > Reports” menu (in contrast the visual rack layout reports, which are in “File > Diagrams”).
 Scripting a show with rack counts is a simple, two step process:

 - Design show

 - Add racks for show